-CSL games are what might be called "deluxe print-and- play."
+CSL games are what might be called "deluxe print-and-play."
 With standard print-and-play you buy a PDF and make your own components.
 With CSL you pay about twice as much and tell them whether you want your game in a zip-bag or a box.
-To be fair, they do have their rules and VASSAL modules available online, so if you are piratical, you can still make your own.
-But if a small publisher makes a game that you like, you should buy it.
+To be fair, they do have their rules and VASSAL modules available online, so you can still make your own.

 1812: Scorched Earth has some interesting design twists, such as cities and fortresses as hexside terrain rather than in-hex features.
 It's a corps level game on the campaign from June to December 1812.
 Each month has two game-turns.

 The VASSAL module available on the CSL website is rudimentary, and slavishly strives to duplicate the paper and cardboard game mechanics.

 - No hex numbers.
 The map looks much better and the hex numbers appear in the mouse-over stack viewer.
 At-start stacks make these numbers unnecessary for game setup.

 - Game-piece images instead of counter scans.
 Historical designations that are not essential to game-play have been relegated to the mouse-over stack viewer.